 - light sour cream or my Jalapeño Cream

 - When hot, add the bacon.
+Chop onions, celery, and peppers while waiting for bacon to cook.
 Cook until crisp, then remove.

 - Crumble bacon and set aside.

 - To the drippings in the pot, add onions, garlic, red/green pepper and celery.
 Saute until soft.
 (While waiting for them to cook, open tomato and green chilies, chop ham.)Turn off Instant Pot.

 - Add tomatoes, spices, black beans, chicken broth, and ham.

 - Cover and make sure the vent is closed.
 Push "Beans/Chili button."
 (If you don't have that button, it's 30 minutes on high pressure).